 - Buiten Wildlife Sanctuary (60 acres of wildlife refuge with restricted access, used for scientific research),

-- Bunker Interpretive Center (used for Calvin College classes and community educational programs).
+- Bunker Interpretive Center (used for Calvin University classes and community educational programs).

 Flora & Fauna

 species of birds

 Annually, the preserve has been a valuable resource for: